 Get Involved

-We are at the beginning of a multi-year process of historical investigation to learn more about Johns Hopkins’ life as we develop a deeper, more extensive archival record.
+We are in the midst of a multi-year, university-wide process of discovery and investigation about our university’s history.
 We hope that others – our students, faculty, and staff as well as our neighbors in Baltimore – will help contribute to this work by helping us gather and share documents.
 Please reach out if you know of or have found relevant archival collections and documents.
 Please send comments and suggestions to HopRetroReexaminingHistory@jhu.edu.

 Additional Information